What are money market funds?

-Regulations from the U.S. Securities and Exchange Commission (SEC) define three categories of money market funds based on investments of the fund – government, prime and municipal.
+U.S. Securities and Exchange Commission (SEC) regulations define 3 categories of money market funds based on investments of the fund—government, prime, and municipal.
 SEC rules further classify prime and municipal funds as either retail or institutional based on investors in the fund.

 |Government including U.S. Treasury|